UNESCO World Heritage Sites of Turkey

 The setting for the epic Trojan War as described in the Iliad by Homer.

 After years of battle the Greeks set sail a thousand ships.
-They were img_0031headed for modern day Turkey.
+They were headed for modern day Turkey.
 Their mission, to recapture Helen of Troy.
 The legend states that they built a giant wooden horse and pretended to surrender.
 The Trojans paraded the horse as a victory trophy.
 That night the Greeks, who had been hidden inside, crept out.
 They finally took control of the cit and therefore recaptured Helen.

 Great Mosque and Hospital of Divrigi